Thangka: History

 Other traditions of Buddhist scroll paintings are not usually covered by the term thangka, although they may have many similarities, and descend from the same origins.
-An example is Japanese painting, where a number of very early examples survive from the Nara (710-794) and Heian periods (794 to 1185).
+An example is Japanese painting, where a number of very early examples survive from the Nara (710–794) and Heian periods (794–185).
 Most of these are National Treasures of Japan.
 Raigō-zu developed as one popular genre, showing the Amida Buddha accompanied by bodhisattvas welcoming the souls of the faithful to his Western Paradise.
 These were, and still are, carried into the house of a person who was near death.

 Types

 Based on technique and material, tangkas can be grouped by types.
 Generally, they are divided into two broad categories: those that are painted (Tib.) bris-tan—and those made of silk, either by appliqué or embroidery.

 Tangkas are further divided into these more specific categories: